vlaunyc/vlaunyc.github.io/_posts/2018-04-25-making_skincare_-_my_rails_app_now_with_a_jquery_front_end.markdown

 **[x] Include a show resource rendered using jQuery and an Active Model Serialization JSON backend.**
 - /skinconcerns/1 have "next" and "previous" buttons that navigate to the following skin concern show page by alphebetical order of skin concern name.

-- /categories/1 have "next" and "previous" buttons that navigate to the following category show page by numerical order of category name
+- /categories/1 have "next" and "previous" buttons that navigate to the following category show page by numerical order of category id

-- /users/1 have a "view formulas" button that appends all of the users formulas to the page with out a page refresh.
+- /users/1 have a "view formulas" button that appends all of the users formulas to the page without a page refresh.

 **[x] Include an index resource rendered using jQuery and an Active Model Serialization JSON backend.**
 - /formulas index page has 'see description' link under each formula.
 On click it appends the formulas description.